andy0128lu/website/README.md

 Figure 7.
 Read all replies to a topic

-For another requirement:Chatbot, which is getting popular for interact naturally with users for customer support on webpages, it can be activated by the link “ONLINE SERVICES” at the homepage.
+On the other hand, Chatbot is a trend for online information service, so I also deployed one for interact naturally with users for customer support.
+It can be activated by the link “ONLINE SERVICES” at the homepage.
 Clicking the link will redirect to a new page and start a chat with Chatbot.
 The Chatbot was implemented by ChatterBot which is one of Python Libraries and trained to reply most basic conversations and questions relating to traveling, such as “What is the most famous spot in Melbourne?” or “Which restaurant is the best?” etc. The response to these questions is shown in Figure 8.

 ![Image](Screenshot/Fig%208.jpg?raw=true)

 Figure 8.
 Chatting with Chatbot about traveling

-The last requirement, Data visualization, was implemented by D3.js.
+The last feature was data visualization implemented by D3.js.
 I utilized D3.js to visualize the number of tourists from all over the world to Melbourne into circles with different size based on the number of tourists from that country.
 That is, that more tourists coming from that country will lead to a larger circle so that users can understand what is the result that data presents at once.
 On the other hand, for the more concise and obvious result, only the country with the number of tourists greater than 60,000 will show its name on the circle.
 The visualized data is like the Figure 9:

 ![Image](Screenshot/Fig%209.jpg?raw=true)